roseengineering/mutual/README.md

 ```

-All designs from Orr on page 149.
+The designs from Orr on page 149.
+All of which use the Christman matching method.

 ```